gnurt2041/MangaOCR/README.md

 And things that haven't been achieved yet:
 - Better recognition results when compared with manga-ocr.
 Currently, our model has a CER(Character Error Rate) result of about 14.4% ( 2-10% is good for printed text and 10-20% for handwritten text ).
 - Full recognition of unusually long text.
-With documents of unusually long length (usually over 100 characters), the model is able to predict the first 25-50% of characters, then errors gradually appear.
+With texts of unusually long length (usually over 100 characters), the model is able to predict the first 25-50% of characters, then errors gradually appear.

 # Examples